Family mourns loss after officer-involved crash

 “She was strong, always smiling, always taking care of family, and the most beautiful person you could ever meet,” said husband Irvin Lee Ordaz.

-Irvin Lee Ordaz said his wife was on her way to pick him up from work to go to their aunt’s funeral, around 5:00 a.m. on Saturday, but she never arrived.
+Irvin Lee Ordaz said his wife was on her way to pick him up from work to go to their aunt’s funeral around 5 a.m. on Saturday, but she never arrived.

-The KHP said a Dodge City patrol vehicle hit Guzman’s car as she was crossing an intersection west of town, between Matt Down Lane and Wyatt Earp Blvd.
+The Kansas Highway Patrol said a Dodge City patrol vehicle hit Guzman’s car as she was crossing an intersection west of town, between Matt Down Lane and Wyatt Earp Blvd.

 The 26-year-old died at the scene.